Faculty affiliated with the Population Center are involved in several demographic research projects. Here are some of them:

 Transnational experiences and immigration status of Latin American immigrants in the US

-Immigrants coming from Lation American countries is the largest group of immigrants in the US.
+Immigrants coming from Latin American countries are the largest group of immigrants in the US.
 This project focuses, on one hand, on the international migration from El Salvador and their transnational experience.
 On the other hand it explores the effect of undocumented status on educational and/or labor market outcomes among those who migrate as young adults from Latin America.

 Place attachment, environmental changes and migration